 A good HR manager knows that what comes next — new employee onboarding — can be crucial to ensuring both the immediate and long-term success of employees.
-By adopting an enterprise learning management system (LMS) as part of your approach, you can gain a powerful tool in efficiently helping new workers take the first steps toward realising their potential.
+By adopting an enterprise learning management system (LMS) as part of your approach, you can gain a powerful tool in efficiently helping new workers take the first steps toward realizing their potential.

 Here are some tips for how to create effective learning that can transform the onboarding experience.

 For new employees, an onboarding program is often their first sustained impression of your company — and first impressions count!

 Create immersive learning experiences

 Just because onboarding is required doesn’t mean it needs to be boring and uninspiring.
 Be sure to create content that is visually appealing and rich with activities requiring learners to actively engage with the learning content and each other in various modalities.

 Instead of asking learners to simply consume text or rich media, promote interaction through activities such as quizzes, surveys, games, and peer discussions.
 Moodle Workplace includes native support for H5P, an open source platform for authoring a variety of interactive content, and it also supports gamification options that can motivate users with leaderboards and prizes.